ology/Cloud-Bookmarker/README.md

 Example command line usage:

-> touch public/accounts/abc.txt

 > plackup bin/app.psgi

-> curl http://0:5000/add -X POST -d '{"account":"abc","title":"Example","url":"https://example.com"}'
+> curl http://0:5000/add -X POST -d '{"account":"123","title":"Example","url":"https://example.com"}'

+Alternatively, use the Chrome external extension that comes in this repo.

+Browse the bookmarks at http://0:5000/?a=123

-To delete, browse to http://0:5000/?a=abc and click the "x" button for an entry.
+To delete click the "x" button on an entry.

-To update the title of an entry, type in the text input and press the enter key.
+To update the title or tags of an entry, type in the text input and press the enter key.